dotnet/docs/docs/core/windows-prerequisites.md

 ## .NET Core dependencies

 .NET Core requires the VC++ Redistributable when running on Windows.
 It is installed for you by the .NET Core installer.
-The only time you need to install the Visual C++ redistributable manually is if you are installing .NET Core via the installer script (`dotnet-install.ps1`).
+You need to install the Visual C++ redistributable manually is if you are installing .NET Core via the installer script (`dotnet-install.ps1`).

 The Visual C++ Redistributable version differs by Windows version.